CesiumGS/cesium/README.md

 #### Packages

-In addition to the `cesium` package, CesiumJS is also distributed as scoped npm packages for more specific dependency management:
+In addition to the `cesium` package, CesiumJS is also [distributed as scoped npm packages for better dependency management](https://cesium.com/blog/2022/12/07/modular-structure-in-cesiumjs/):

 - [`@cesium/engine`](./packages/engine/README.md) - CesiumJS's core, rendering, and data APIs
 - [`@cesium/widgets`](./packages/widgets/README.md) - A widgets library for use with CesiumJS

-### CDN

-Alternatively, [use a content delivery network (CDN) URL](https://cesium.com/learn/cesiumjs-learn/cesiumjs-quickstart/#import-from-cdn) to embed CesiumJS in an HTML page.

 ### What next?